 The Myth: You Can Shrink Your Pores

-The Myth: Natural Products Are Always Better
+The Myth: Plant-Derived Products Are Always Superior

 The Myth: Sunscreen Is Only Necessary on Sunny Days